-Our mentors serve as consistent and dependable resources and supporters for our students during their time at Minds Matter and beyond.
+Our mentors are leaders and professionals working in the Cleveland community who serve as consistent and dependable resources and supporters for our students during their time at Minds Matter and beyond.
 In addition to assisting their assigned students with summer program and college applications, our mentors also become a critical part of the support structure that Minds Matter provides to our students.

-Minds Matter of Cleveland works with our students to help them get accepted into accredited four-year colleges and universities in the United States.
+Minds Matter Cleveland works with our students to help them gain acceptance into accredited four-year colleges and universities in the United States.
 And while college admissions consider a variety of factors, the most important one is the student’s academics.
 That means a good score on a college readiness test, like the ACT.

 We know it takes more than just a good ACT score, and Minds Matter of Cleveland wraps additional programming around our strong Academics foundation.